StanJBrown/playground/docs/api/gp/tree/tree_mutation.md

-# mutation
+# playground.gp.tree_mutation
-`mutation` contains mutation operators that form part of the Genetic Programming process.
+This module contains mutation operators that form part of the Genetic Programming process.
 It can currently perform the following mutation methods on a Tree.